EV drivers struggle to keep batteries charged amid winter freeze

 The sub-zero temperatures are taking a toll on the EV batteries, leaving drivers frustrated.

 Darryl Johnson, an Uber driver, said he waited hours just to get to a charger, only to wait even longer while it charged.
-But the frustrations continued even after he left after he found his battery draining faster than normal.
+But the frustrations continued after he left, and he found his battery draining faster than normal.

-“It’s horrible it takes two hours the wait an hour it takes two hours to charge, then the charge leaves really quickly, so now you’re back at the charger twice a day,” Johnson said.
+“It’s horrible. … It takes two hours to charge, then the charge leaves really quickly, so now you’re back at the charger twice a day,” Johnson said.

-According to the Associated Press, a 2019 study of five EVs by AAA found that cold temperatures can temporarily reduce EV range by more than 40% when drivers use interior heaters.

-The AAA study found that in 20-degree weather, the average driving range fell by 12% when the car’s heater was not used and the range fell by 41% when it was used.
+A 2019 study of five EVs by AAA found that cold temperatures can temporarily reduce EV range by more than 40% when drivers use interior heaters, according to the Associated Press.
+Specifically, the AAA study found that EV ranges fell by 41% when the cars’ heaters were used in 20-degree weather, but only 12% when the interior heater was off.

-Several cars had to be towed at a charging station in Rolling Meadows on Sunday night after batteries died while drivers were waiting for open spots.
+The cold may have been responsible for drivers’ woes on Sunday night, too.
+Several cars had to be towed at a charging station in Rolling Meadows, Illinois, after their batteries died while drivers were waiting for open spots.

-Zipperstein’s body shop on West Lawrence Avenue is a certified Tesla service center, and he said there are a few steps a Tesla owner can take to try and avoid a breakdown.
+Zipperstein’s body shop is a certified Tesla service center.
+He said there are a few steps a Tesla owner can take to try and avoid a breakdown.

 “If you can park in a garage, clearly, it’s better to keep the car warm.
-It makes a huge difference when you’re going to charge, let the navigation know you’re going to a charger so the car can pre-condition the battery to accept a charge a lot faster that way,” Zipperstein said.
+It makes a huge difference,” said Zipperstein, who added that drivers can “tell your car and the navigation that you’re going to charge, and it pre-conditions the battery to accept the charge faster.”

 Zipperstein also suggested drivers charge up before their batteries get below 30%.